xf6wang/ts-docs/tls-bridge.en.rst

 .. uml:: uml/TLS-Bridge-Plugin.uml
    :align: center

 A sequence diagram focusing on the request / response data flow.
+There is a :code:`NetVConn` for the connection to the Peer |TS| which is omitted for clarity.

+*  Blue dotted lines are request or response data
+*  Green lines are network connections.
+*  Red lines are programmatic interactions.
+*  Black lines are hook call backs.

+The :code:`200 OK` sent from the Peer |TS| is parsed and consumed by the plugin.
+An non-:code:`200` response means there was an error and the tunnel is shut down.
+To deal with the Client response clean up the response code is stored and used later during cleanup.

 .. uml:: uml/TLS-Bridge-Messages.uml
+   :align: center